StephenBondor/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+1. Server side routing.
+2. The structure of promises in a server.

 - [ ] Describe Middleware?

+I am pretty sure that everything is middleware.
+But it is a set of fucntions that that are either created or imported which a server runs between recieving API requests and querrying a database.

 - [ ] Describe a Resource?

+a library which is added to the packages.json file that is use by server to function

 - [ ] What can the API return to help clients know if a request was successful?

+Anything.
+Data from the database, succes messages, passive-agressive remarks.

 - [ ] How can we partition our application into sub-applications?

+By using require() and propery routing and file structures for server partts, middleware, or otherwise.

 ## Project Setup